Carl Lidbom: Career

 Lidbom was assistant teacher in law at Stockholm University from 1959 to 1965 and served as an expert in negotiations, among other things in the Council of Europe and in the International Labour Organization from 1961 to 1965, and as an expert in the Constitutional Preparation (Grundlagberedningen) and in Tax Punishment Law Inquiry (skattestrafflagutredningen) from 1966 as well as the County Democracy Inquiry (Länsdemokratiutredningen).
 Lidbom was replacement for the deputy chairman of the Labour Court from 1968 to 1969, and had international assignments, among others thing in the Nordic Council, the Council of Europe, OECD, the International Labour Organization, the United Nations Conference on Trade and Development and in the United Nations.

-Lidbom went in some circles under the nickname "Calle Batong" and his harsh legislation has also given rise to the term "Lidbomeri", which refers to a hastily written law that often has political intent.
+Lidbom was known in certain circles by the nickname "Calle Batong", and his tough legislative approach also gave rise to the term "Lidbomeri," which refers to hastily drafted laws often driven by political motives.

 Ebbe Carlsson affair

-After the assassination of Olof Palme, Prime Minister Ingvar Carlsson had asked Lidbom to lead an investigation into Säpo's role in, among other things, the assassination of Olof Palme.
-With the help of his good friend Ebbe Carlsson, a publisher but now also a private investigator, Lidbom begins to investigate the so-called PKK lead.
-In 1988, Expressen exposed the collaboration and names it the "Ebbe Carlsson affair", which triggered a political scandal that forced the Minister of Justice Anna-Greta Leijon to resign.
-Some time later, on 9 March 1989, Lidbom was called to answer for his actions before the Committee on the Constitution.
+After the assassination of Olof Palme, Prime Minister Ingvar Carlsson asked Lidbom to lead an investigation into Säpo's role in, among other things, the Palme assassination.
+With the help of his close friend Ebbe Carlsson, a book publisher but also a private investigator, Lidbom began to examine the so-called PKK lead.
+In 1988, Expressen reporter Per Wendel exposed the collaboration and dubbed it the "Ebbe Carlsson affair," triggering a political scandal that forced Justice Minister Anna-Greta Leijon to resign.
+Some time later, on 9 March 1989, Carl Lidbom was called to account for his actions before the Committee on the Constitution.
 The committee's vice chairman Anders Björck questioned the Paris ambassador and Säpo investigator Carl Lidbom.
 Lidbom accused Björck of coming up with insinuating questions.
-Lidbom had said in interviews that the letter of recommendation (from Leijon to Carlsson) and the secret Säpo documents that Carlsson came across were not "a big deal" and a "misdemeanor in class with a parking violation".
+In interviews, Lidbom had stated that the letter of recommendation (from Leijon to Carlsson) and the secret Säpo documents that Carlsson had acquired were a "trivial matter" and a "minor offense on par with a parking violation."
 Björck asked if Lidbom had his wife read secret documents.
-Lidbom just snorted at the question:
+Lidbom snorted at the question: